fireflylearning/front-end-test/README.md

 Your solution will be evaluated based on the following:

-1. Techincal and functional requirements satisfaction
+1. Requirements satisfaction
 2. Code quality
-3. Application structure and architecture

 Extra points will be awarded if you take into consideration accessibility best practices when developing your solution.

+Extra points if the final solution is responsive.

 You will be asked to talk about your solution and the decisions you made during the face-to-face interview.